Bankoga/golem/docs/catch_22/17_media_of_personal_weight.md

 - Assorted writing of Bruce Lee
 - The phrase, and phrase alone: "Everything is what it is, and not another thing"
+- Stoicism (though not the writings, the idea itself)
+- Simplicity (illumination that does not silent)
+- Incompleteness
+- Undefinability
+- Unsolvability

 ## Shows